Anime Archaeology

 Records

-The following is an archive of references to actual interviews and other information corroborating viewpoints on anime.
+The following is an archive of references to actual interviews and other information corroborating our viewpoints on anime.

 - Gundam: Requiem for Vengeance